CxSci/IETF-SATP/charter/satp-charter.md

 SATP Architecture document: Adoption - 3 months; Delivery to IESG – 18 months.
 The likely starting point for the working group will be [draft-hardjono-sat-architecture-00](https://datatracker.ietf.org/doc/draft-hardjono-sat-architecture/00/).

 Asset Transfer Message Flow document: Adoption - 3 months; Delivery to IESG – 18 months.
 The likely starting point for the working group will be [draft-hargreaves-sat-core-00](https://datatracker.ietf.org/doc/draft-hargreaves-sat-core/).

-Asset-Related Data Sharing Message Flow document.
-Adoption - 3 months; Delivery to IESG – 18 months.
-The likely starting point for the working group will be draft-ramakrishna-sat-views-00.txt.

 SATP Use-Cases document: Adoption - 3 months; Delivery to IESG – 12 months.
 The likely starting point for the working group will be [draft-ramakrishna-sat-use-cases-00.txt](https://datatracker.ietf.org/doc/draft-ramakrishna-sat-use-cases/).